-The actual compression achieved might also vary from the estimate because Informix can never store more than 255 rows on a single page.
+Informix does not store more than 255 rows on a single page.
 Thus, small rows or large pages can reduce the total savings that compression can achieve.
 For example, if 200 rows fit onto a page before compression, no matter how small the rows are when compressed, the maximum effective compression ratio is approximately 20 percent, because only 255 rows can fit on a page after compression.